 Worst of all, the court found an “abject failure of the . . . process to protect allegedly privileged documents,” and that defendants “did not succeed in identifying and withholding from production even a single privileged document.”

 In an ongoing, headline-grabbing case, an expert involved in the Ceglia v.
 Zuckerberg suit copied and produced the document he was instructed to recover but also included a privileged e-mail that was attached.
 Because no one associated with the legal team bothered to check the disk before it was sent to opposing counsel, the court ruled any claims of privilege had been waived.

 And the problem is not just related to privileged documents or work-product.
 Earlier this year, Morgan Lewis partner Joseph Floren embarrassed himself and his firm when he inadvertently produced redacted documents in a high-profile securities case regarding a practice called naked short selling.
 The damning emails, found on pages 14-20 in this original document, containing excerpts of e-mails written by Goldman and Merrill employees, which provided fodder for a lot of bad press, including this Matt Taibbi piece blasting the bank in Rolling Stone.

-It Shouldn’t Be This Hard
+Protecting Attorney-Client Privilege Shouldn’t Be This Hard

 At this point, courts have made it clear that attorneys must take active steps to prevent inadvertent disclosure of privileged documents.
 Marking documents as privileged does nothing to protect them from disclosure if a litigation team hands them over to opposing counsel or other parties.
 Lawyers can never assume that marking documents as privileged in an electronic database will prevent their production.